Bharatiya Janata Party: Foreign policy

-The historical stance of the BJP towards foreign policy, like the Bharatiya Jana Sangh, was based on an aggressive Hindu nationalism combined with economic protectionism.
+The historical stance of the BJP towards foreign policy, like the Bharatiya Jana Sangh, was based on aggressive Hindutva combined with economic protectionism.
 The Bharatiya Jana Sangh was founded with the explicit aim of reversing the partition of India; as a result, its official position was that the existence of Pakistan was illegitimate.
 This antagonism toward Pakistan remains a significant influence on the BJP's ideology.
 During the Cold War, the party and its affiliates strongly opposed India's long standing policy of non-alignment, and instead advocated closeness to the United States.
 In the post-Cold War era, the party has largely embraced the Indian foreign policy consensus of improving relations with the United States, while stressing a desire for a more multipolar world order.
+Despite this, it has accused the U.S. State Department and "deep state" elements in the United States of attempting to destabilise India.

 The Vajpayee government's foreign policy in many ways represented a radical shift from BJP orthodoxy while maintaining some aspects of it.
 Its policy also represented a significant change from the Nehruvian idealism of previous governments, opting instead for realism.
 His party criticised him for adopting a much more moderate stance with Pakistan.
 In 1998, he made a landmark visit to Pakistan, and inaugurated the Delhi–Lahore Bus service.
 Vajpayee signed the Lahore Declaration, which was an attempt to improve Indo-Pakistani relations that deteriorated after the 1998 nuclear tests.
 However, the presence of Pakistani soldiers and militants in the disputed Kashmir territory was discovered a few months later, causing the 1999 Kargil War.
 The war ended a couple of months later, with the expulsion of the infiltrators two months later, without any shift in the Line of Control that marked the de facto border between the two countries.
 Despite the war, Vajpayee continued to display a willingness to engage Pakistan in dialogue.
 This was not well received among the BJP cadre, who criticised the government for being "weak".
 This faction of the BJP asserted itself at the post-Kargil Agra summit, preventing any significant deal from being reached.